NVSL/LinkBench-workload/README.md

 To setup LinkBench to run with MySQL database, run this command line:
 ~~~
-bash databasesetup.sh
+mysql -u root -p < linkdb.sql
 ~~~
-NOTE: linkdb.sql must be on the same dicrectory as this script.

 ## Running a Benchmark

 ### Loading Data

-To do an initial load of data, inside of LinkBench directory, use the command line:
+To do an initial load of data use the command line:
 ~~~
 bash loadphase.sh
 ~~~

 ### Request phase

-Run the request phase, inside of LinkBench directory, using the below command:
+Run the request phase using the below command:
 ~~~
 bash requestphase.sh
 ~~~